Yan Morvan: Exhibitions

 In 2016, the Rencontres de la photographie d'Arles offered an exhibition of 80 photos from its Battlefields series.
 This exhibition is part of the theme of the festival "After the war".
 It compares the work of Yan Morvan to that of Don McCullin.
 Marco Zappone, curator of the exhibition, sums up the photographer's work on this series as follows: “In his Battlefields, Yan Morvan does not attempt to answer this question, but leaves it to the appreciation of the reader.
 On the other hand, at the end of this incredible effort, he discovers that he has continued his work as a photographer of the war, having captured it on film through the timeless genius of the place ”.
 Yan Morvan is simultaneously exhibiting his Black Blousons series in Arles at the Huit / Sit Down gallery.
 The Battlefields exhibition will also be on display at the Millau and Grands Causses museum, at the T&L gallery in Paris57.
-The exhibition will then be shown in Corbeil (Essonne) from April 30 to May 22 as part of the Mois de la photo du Grand Paris, then at the MAP Festival in Toulouse, from June 1 to June 30.
+The exhibition will then be shown in Corbeil (Essonne) from 30 April to 22 May as part of the Mois de la photo du Grand Paris, then at the MAP Festival in Toulouse, from 1 to 30 June.